nickgammon/G-Pascal/markdown/assembler.md

 ```

-Load and compile the above assembler code, which relocates itself to $5800 and with the symbol table moved to $5800 to avoid a clash with the symbols.
+Load and assemble (LOAD then ASS) the above assembler code, which relocates itself to $5800 and with the symbol table moved to $5800 to avoid a clash with the symbols.

-You can test that on its own now by going to the main menu and selecting \<R\>un.
+You can test that on its own now by typing RUN.
 The runtime system automatically starts running at the first *emitted* object code.
 In this case, that is the "jmp start" instruction.

 ```pas